IkigaiLabsETH/404dn/README.md

 [![NPM][npm-shield]][npm-url]
 [![CI][ci-shield]][ci-url]

+There's been a genuine concerted effort to put out the best contract possible, with safety, flexibility, and optimization as core values

+Many Fungible NFT contacts forks and original have a number of issues that are against the spec of ERC721, or outright dangerous.
+Below the fix by the OG gigabrain smart contract devs:

 DN404 is an implementation of a co-joined ERC20 and ERC721 pair.

 - Full compliance with the ERC20 and ERC721 specifications.